Agroqirax/TimberbornRewards/README.md

 - Change the length of seasons
 - Change the beavers needs (i.e. quench thirst / decontaminate instantly)
 - Unlock a building
-- Give you more beavers
+- Give you more beavers or bots

 When you select one, that reward gets applied.
 Goods will be delivered to the district center with the largest population.